 Springs in series have the same force.
 The extensions add, giving the same extension as a single spring with a combined spring constant:

-In an alloy, there are other metals, and these ions are different sizes, pinning the dislocation and making slips more difficult.
+In alloys, there are other metals, and these ions are different sizes, pinning dislocations, making slips more difficult.

 Amorphous materials such as glass are brittle.
 This is because cracks can easily propagate.
 Two atoms are pulled apart at a crack, followed by the next two atoms.
 The atoms cannot move relative to each other - they are pinned in place, and the crack area is small, producing high stresses.
 This causes the crack to quickly grow.